brooth/androjeta/README.md

     compile 'org.brooth.androjeta:androjeta:0.1-alpha'
 }
 ```
 Note that `Androjeta` is a annotation processing tool so you need an `apt` plugin.
-It's recommended to use [android-apt by hvisser][android-apt-plugin]
+It's recommended to use [android-apt by Hugo Visser][android-apt-plugin]

 Configuration:
 --------------
 Please, read configuration section in [this readme][jeta] first.

-If you are using [android-apt by hvisser][android-apt-plugin], you can define the path to `jeta.properties` in `arguments` section:
+If you are using [android-apt by Hugo Visser][android-apt-plugin], you can define the path to `jeta.properties` in `arguments` section:
 ```groovy
 apt {
     arguments {